egallis31/traefik-elk-grafana/README.md

 * Grafana - for extra datasources + alerting
   * auto provisioning for datasources + dashboards

+## Elasticsearch

+* If planning to collect data from other local hosts, include port 9200 in the compose file.
+* If planning to have externally accessible, please follow Elastic's guide to enable `x-pack-security`

 ## Kibana

 * Access and search dashboards for `Traefik`